dadahcr2/reference/_posts/2024-12-06-mastery-specific-vehicle-mechanics.md

 Moon Lander | Use the thrusters
 Sports Car | Drive full speed on the ground

-Also all earn XP from:
+Also all earn XP from
+--
 - Distances in adventure levels
 - Cup finish positions (200, 160, 120, 80)
 - Public event positions (up to 200)